AntonisGkortzis/islander/guide.md

 * [Cavo Paradiso](https://www.cavoparadiso.gr/) (Paradise Beach, Mykonos)
 Open daily from 23.30 to 7.30.
 Located on a hill that overlooks Paradise Bay and with a breathtaking view of the sea, the disco Cavo Paradiso is another highlight of the Mykonos nightlife.
 Here the party starts around 2.00 and continues until late morning.
-Cavo Paradiso, In addition to being considered one of the the most beautiful clubs of Mykonos, It is certainly the most expensive: the entrance ticket can cost 30 or 40 euros.
+Cavo Paradiso, In addition to being considered one of the most beautiful clubs of Mykonos, It is certainly the most expensive: the entrance ticket can cost 30 or 40 euros.

 ![](/images/cavo_mykonos.jpg)